Myanaung Township: Economy and Transport

 Myanaung township's economy is primary industry is agriculture, primarily growing rice and legumes- particularly matpe, peanuts, green beans and sesame.
 Mango and onion are additionally significant products of the township.
-The township's agricultural industry relies on exports wile acting as a import-export intermediary between Yangon, Pathein Pyay and Hinthada.
+The township's agricultural industry relies on exports while acting as a import-export intermediary between Yangon, Pathein Pyay and Hinthada.
 The majority of farmers in the township fall within the 56 to 65 age range, with 57% of all workers in 2018 being over the age of 46.
 The most productive farms in the area are managed and worked by older farmers who rely in the Myanma Agricultural Development Bank for credit to finance components like rice seeds, fertiliser and pesticides.

 Myanaung primarily developed as a railway stop between Pathein and Kyangin as well as a river port between Upper an Lower Burma on the Irrawaddy River.
 In 1964, oil was found in the township spurring an oil well development in the area.